RikenSugitaLab/Reduced-Efficacy-of-Src-Kinase-Inhibitor/MainText/figure02/README.md

-# Probability of finding PP1 per unit protein surface area on the surface regions of c-Src kinase and BSA
+# Figure 2 : Probability of finding PP1 per unit protein surface area on the surface regions of c-Src kinase and BSA

 ## Data file